Rishikeshcode07/Blinkit-Sales-Analysis-Dashboard/README.md

 📊 Blinkit Sales Analysis Dashboard
 Welcome to the Blinkit Sales Analysis project! 🚀
-This end‑to‑end case study transforms raw Blinkit sales data into clean visuals, meaningful KPIs, and business‑ready insights using Excel for data preparation and Power BI for interactive dashboards. ✨
+This end‑to‑end case study transforms raw Blinkit sales data into clean visuals, meaningful KPIs, and business‑ready insights using Excel for data preparation, Python for analysis and Power BI for interactive dashboards. ✨
 The goal is not just to build charts, but to tell a clear data story that any stakeholder can understand in a few minutes. 💬📈

 🎯 Project Objective